 “Good Tattoos Aren’t Cheap, Cheap Tattoos Aren’t Good”

-Yes we are licensed by the Texas Department of Health and are in good standing.
+Yes.
+We are licensed by the Texas Department of Health and are in good standing.

 Cash or Credit